devonorourke/tidybug/docs/sequence_filtering.md

 ```
 > Note that the `vsearch.all.raw.*.qza` files were overwriting the original files used as input into the whole relabeleing process

+We removed host sequences from this table first before removing the remaining singleton sequences.

 ## Filtering potential host sequences
 It's possible that following quality filtering the remaining data includes host (bat) COI sequences.
 Failure to remove these sequences can result in misidentifying the bat COI sequence as some arthropod sequence (because the database that sequences are assigned taxonomy consists exclusively of arthropod information).
 Because we captured our data within New Hampshire there are a finite list of possible bat hosts.
 Representative sequences for each bat species were obtained from two Genbank projects: